-However, Engineering will provide continuous support for the maintenance and integration of the framework during the project and will evaluate solutions for exploiting the results, to increase the company's expertise beyond the project.
+As general exploitation pattern, partner Engineering will provide continuous support for the maintenance and integration of the framework during the project lifetime and will evaluate solutions for joint exploitation of the results approaching the end of the project.

-4.2 DSO Technical Platform
+5.2 DSO Technical Platform

 The Platone DSO Technical Platform is an open-source platform for the deployment of distribution grid services.
 The platform and its services are designed as a micro service-based platform architecture that allows the deployment of services such as state estimation or load prediction.
 Furthermore, the platform aims at an enlarged grid observability by providing a visualization of measured and predicted data.
-The initial platform architecture as well as the underlying cloud-native software stack were taken up from the previous H2020 project SOGNO.
-Within Platone, the DSO Technical Platform is further developed by the Institute for Automation of Complex Power Systems (ACS) at RWTH Aachen.
-Besides the integration of the existing platform architecture into the Platone Open Framework of Platforms (including Platone Market Platform and Blockchain Access Layer), the underlying infrastructure software stack of the platform is extended and updated in order to allow flexible deployment scenarios from cloud to on-premises deployments.
+The initial platform architecture as well as the underlying cloud-native software stack were taken up from the previous H2020 project "SOGNO - Service Oriented Grid for the Network of the Future" [16].
+Within Platone, the DSO Technical Platform is further developed by the Institute for Automation of Complex Power Systems at RWTH Aachen University.
+Besides the integration of the existing platform and BAL), the underlying infrastructure software stack of the platform is extended and updated in order to allow flexible deployment scenarios from cloud to on-premises deployments.
 In addition, more scalable alternatives to different components have been evaluated and introduced.
-Furthermore, new services such as state estimation, load prediction, and energy-community balancing that are developed by RWTH and NTUA Universities are integrated into the platform.
-The platform and its services are tested in the demos of HEDNO (WP4) and Avacon (WP5) in order to ensure a TRL of 7.
+Furthermore, new services such as state estimation, load prediction, and energy-community balancing that are developed by the consortium partners RWTH and National Technical University of Athens (NTUA) are integrated into the platform.
+The platform and its services are tested in the demos of consortium partners HEDNO (WP4) and Avacon